 6. Small progress is still progress.

 Celebrate your tiny steps and small wins instead of waiting until the end.

 No one said you had to get rid of it all.
 You decide what you want in your life.
 Keep things that add value to your life and the stuff you enjoy.
 When it doesn’t add value anymore, or you stop enjoying it, let it go.

 The just in case excuse for holding on is a messy combination of fear and procrastination.
 We hold on because we aren’t quite ready to let go but we rarely use or enjoy the just in case stuff we keep.
 Take a look in the back of your closet, in the junk drawer, under the sink or in boxes in the garage or attic and it’s clear that just in case means never.

 9. Holding on is harder than letting go.

-Letting go may feel hard, but holding on is harder.
-You have to hold on every single day.
+You may be struggling with guilt from an emotional attachment to your stuff.
+Letting go of stuff may feel hard, but holding on is harder.
+You have to hold on to your stuff every single day.
 You hold on by paying for items with your money, time, attention, and emotion.
 You only have to let go once.

 10. This is love.

-When you begin to declutter and live with less for reasons that matter to you, you understand that this isn’t about organized sock drawers or clean countertops.
+This is the most important rule.
+When you begin to declutter and live with less for reasons that matter to you, you understand that this isn’t about organized sock drawers or clean counters.
 Simplicity is the way back to love.
-It’s the way back to people you love, work you live, and a life you love.
+It’s the way back to people you love, work you love, and a life you love.